 If you would like to learn more about Syria, we have found these interesting resources:

 - [READ] How to Travel to Syria – a great detailed guide for independent travellers by Joan Torres from Against The Compass – #1 Blogger you should follow if you are interested in visiting Syria.
 He also offers small group tours if you’re not ready to tackle things independently!

-- [TRAVEL] Syria Tourism – Official Syrian tourism site
+- [TRAVEL] Syria Tourism – Official Syrian tourism site, including how to apply for a Syria Visa

 - [GUIDE] Syria – Brandt Travel Guides – NB last updated 2010